 The fundamental innovation behind any drug is the molecular structure of the drug substance itself.
 Besides that, the need to determine molecular structures (such as those of related impurities, metabolites, degradants, etc.) crops up in numerous respects during the discovery, development, clinical studies, patenting, manufacturing and quality control of a drug substance and drug product.
 According to general perception, modern nuclear magnetic resonance (NMR) spectroscopy and mass spectrometry (MS) offer an array of methods that are so powerful in terms of mapping structural details at an atomic level that from the experimental data the structures can be assembled almost mechanically and unassailably.
 Although this is often true, in reality situations abound where this rosy view is deceptive, leading to the sensitive question: how sure can we be about the correctness of a deduced structure?
-In this presentation I will take a conceptual look at the often overlooked "human element" that is inherent in structure determination even when using structure-elucidating software tools, and is closely tied to the concept of "structural confidence".
+In this presentation I will take a conceptual look at the often overlooked "human element" that is inherent in structure determination even when using structureelucidating software tools, and is closely tied to the concept of "structural confidence".
 The focus will be on small molecules in an innovative pharmaceutical industrial setting.
 On that pretext, and in a somewhat philosophical stance, I will present a fallibility-conscious way of thinking about and practicing NMR and MS. This approach, called "Anthropic Awareness", has been cultivated for a while in our research facility with the aim of achieving maximum structural confidence, and has proved to be highly useful not only in our everyday professional lives, but also in our nonprofessional everyday lives.
-The aim is to develop a keen mindfulness of how our human nature secretly influences our inferences and how this can lead even the smartest and most knowledgeable scientists to fall into what we call "Mental Traps", resulting in mistakes ranging from widely held scientific misconceptions to faulty personal or teamlevel deductions.
+The aim is to develop a keen mindfulness of how our human nature secretly influences our inferences and how this can lead even the smartest and most knowledgeable scientists to fall into what we call "Mental Traps", resulting in mistakes ranging from widely held scientific misconceptions to faulty personal or team-level deductions.
 By understanding the nature of these Mental Traps, one can develop the enlightening faculty of detecting and avoiding them both in one's own and others' thoughts.
-Based on a recently published book written about this topic by our team [1], I will briefly discuss some of the most important Mental Traps that are relevant to the application of NMR and MS.
+Based on a recently published book written about this topic by his team [Cs.
+Szántay, Jr, (Ed), Anthropic Awareness: the human aspects of scientific thinking in NMR spectroscopy and mass spectrometry.
+New York: Elsevier, 2015], he discussed some of the most important Mental Traps that are relevant to the application of NMR and MS.